The Best Snack for Low Blood Sugar

 To help you learn from my experiences, as well as reduce the possibility of unwanted glucose drops, this article will cover the following:

 - What snacking does to blood glucose levels

 - Which foods and eating schedule can help you avoid the low blood sugar trap

 - Make a smooth transition and prevent a pattern of low blood sugar levels

 After years of exploring the truth about diet and blood sugar, as well as supporting many people in correcting hypoglycemia, I no longer recommend snacking in between meals.
 Every time you snack, there is a risk of worsening the cycle of low blood sugar over time, putting you at risk of developing pre-diabetes.

 Let's explore this a bit more.
 A normal blood sugar level is typically a target range between 80 and 100 mg.
 This means that just over 1 teaspoon of sugar diluted to all of your blood (about a gallon and a half), is all you need to produce a normal glucose level.

 When any snack is consumed, blood sugars elevate.
 No matter what foods are being eaten, especially carbohydrates and protein, you can raise your glucose levels.
-When you eat often, such as every 1-2 hours, the blood sugar rises and insulin is produced to drive it down.
+When you eat often, such as every 1-2 hours, the blood sugar rises and Fat Storing Hormone is produced to drive it down.
 Then, the cycle begins of blood sugar going up and down, up and down, and so on.
 This cycle actually worsens the low blood sugar problem and many people don't realize they have a problem because their blood test may not indicate any issue.

 What and when you eat can impact your glucose levels